Q: Are the mugs dishwasher and microwave safe?

 Q: What side of the mug should I choose for a personalized or logo mug?

 Most people choose to have the name or logo (or in some cases name and logo) facing away from them as they sip from the mug using their predominant hand.
-On some mugs you really should follow this, as the name and logo and/or pawprint come up very close to the rim of the mug and make drinking difficult if not impossible without drippling.
-For right handed folks, choosing the right side of the handle places the name/logo on the opposite side of the mug as they are taking a drink.
+On some mugs you really should follow this, as the name and logo can come up very close to the rim of the mug and make drinking difficult if not impossible without drippling.
+The logo left/logo right orientation is determined by looking at the side of the mug and looking directly at the handle.
+Orders specified with logo right will have the logo placed on the mug to the right of the handle, orders specified with logo left have the logo placed to the left hand side of the handle.
+For right handed folks, choosing the right side of the handle ("logo right") places the name/logo on the opposite side of the mug as they are taking a drink.
+(If you are a left handed drinker, you would see the "logo right" logo as you are drinking out of the mug while holding the mug in your left hand, and if you chose logo left the logo would face away from you when you take a sip from the mug.)
 I also think that in the case of a corporate logo mug, you get more advertising for your business if others can see the logo as the mug owner takes a drink.
 However, it is entirely up to you!

 Q: When will my mug ship?